 Currently the configuration of some file paths is not supported in some file reader nodes.

-Move, add and remove nodes from the workbench.
+Move, add, remove connections and nodes from the workbench.

 View data via the normal data view and views by using the View nodes